cylab-tw/mainecoon/README.md

 ### DICOMweb Server Configuration Example

-This configuration file is used to set up the DICOMweb Server details for different environments.
+This configuration file is to configure the DICOMweb server details for different environments.

 ```javascript
 export default {